-(Note: This does not, in any way, promote any of these loans for people with bad credit.
-Understand the risks before applying for a bad credit loan.)
+Note: This does not, in any way, promote any of these loans for people with bad credit.
+Understand the risks before applying for a loan for bad credit in the Philippines.

 These bad credit loan providers typically require only valid IDs and a completed application form.
 The internet makes the application process a lot faster and more convenient than traditional loans.
 Simply visit the lender’s website, fill out an online form, upload the requirements, and wait for a call from the company’s representative for data verification.
 Approval takes as fast as 5 to 10 minutes, and the loan proceeds are available for withdrawal on the same or next business day.

 While you may easily get approved for a bad credit loan, you’ll be charged a higher interest rate because your credit risk is high.
 Monthly interest rates for loans from private lenders range from 4% to 7.5%, making them more expensive than loans from banks with monthly rates of only around 1%.